Elpitech/spi_builder/README.md

 Software flashing via UEFI application
 ======================================

-Alternatively, you flash the image via UEFI shell with a dedicated software flasher.
-Build the image first.
-Next build the flashing UEFI app:
+You can flash the image via UEFI shell with a dedicated software flasher.

+Build the image:
 $ make BOARD=et101-dp
-$ make SPI_FLASHER=1 BOARD=et101-dp uefi
-$ find . -name SpiFlashImage.efi

-SpiFlashImage.efi includes the flasher and the bundled *.flash.img file.

-- Create the USB flash stick with FAT32
+The SPI flasher will be available in uefi/Build/Baikal/RELEASE_GCC5/AARCH64/SpiFlash.efi

-- Transfer the SpiFlashImage.efi EFI flashing module to USB.
-This module contains the flasher and the ROM image.
+- Transfer the SpiFlash.efi EFI flashing module and the *.flash.img file to a USB stick formatted with FAT32.
 - Boot the board and go to the BIOS menu by pressing 'Esc'
 - Go to "Boot Manager"/"UEFI Shell"
 - Press 'Esc' to interrupt the booting and go to the interactive UEFI Shell
 - Go to the USB device (FS0) and run the flasher file:

-Shell> fs0:
-FS0:\> SpiFlashImage.efi

-Alternatively, if using the stand-alone flasher SpiFlash.efi, make sure you provide it with the *.flash.img file as argument.
-Other image formats are not suitable.

 FS0:\> SpiFlash.efi 0 et101-dp.flash.img